Tips to balance your business budget in 2018

 6. Keep reviewing your budget.

 Balancing your business budget in 2018 is more than a one-time review of your income and expenditure.
 You need to keep a watchful eye on your budget to make any required changes.
-Deputy makes it easy to build custom reports through extracting any data you see fit – to either save in your account for reference, or export to Excel.
+Deputy makes it easy to build custom reports by extracting any data you see fit – to either save in your account for reference, or export to Excel.
 You can choose from the following intervals for your budgetary review:

 - Daily – Reviewing your budget every day may seem like overkill, but this would be useful if your business is experiencing challenging financial times.
 This level of focus on your finances will help you to manage your cash flow and balance your budget.
 You’ll be in a good position to take the required action to get your business back on track when examining your budget on a daily basis.